mui/material-ui/docs/data/joy/components/drawer/drawer.md

 ## Using Modal

-In the meantime, you can still build your own Drawer using Joy UI [Modal](/joy-ui/react-modal/) component as a starting point.
+In the meantime, you can build your own Drawer using Joy UI [Modal](/joy-ui/react-modal/) component as a starting point.

 This demo shows how to construct it with the [Modal](/joy-ui/react-modal/) and [Sheet](/joy-ui/react-sheet/) components.